whistlegraph/2022.aesthetic.computer/README.txt

       (similar to a disk based operating system)
     - Pieces can transition from one to another (instantly) without refreshing the page or losing context.
-    - Pieces can load remotely of any `https://` url and link to other pieces via the API.
+    - Pieces can load remotely off any `https://` url and link to other pieces.
-    - Pieces that stick to software-rendering are guaranteed accurate results on future runtimes, given that Math in JavaScript doesn't change.
+    - Pieces that stick to software-rendering are guaranteed accurate results on future runtimes.

 *** Piecemakers: niki, artur, reas ***